bluikko/Export-ADUsers/README.md

 ## TODO
 * Make `$maildomain` empty by default and do Mail attribute checks only if it is set.
-* Mail attribute check should probably check GivenName.FamilyName instead of sAMAccountName.
+* Mail attribute check should probably check _GivenName_._FamilyName_ instead of _sAMAccountName_.
-* Privileged/special primaryGroupIDs might need some highlighting.
+* Privileged/special _primaryGroupID_ might need some highlighting.
 * Group memberships should be exported somehow.
-Perhaps to another worksheet as a matrix with sAMAccountName at Y and group name (printed vertically) at X.
+Perhaps to another worksheet as a matrix with _sAMAccountName_ at Y and group name (printed vertically) at X.